Broken (Once Upon a Time): In Storybrooke

 In Storybrooke, Emma Swan (Jennifer Morrison) prevents a mob of townspeople, led by Dr. Whale (David Anders), from attacking Regina Mills (Lana Parrilla), who is still powerless despite the fact that magic is now present in Storybrooke, and instead takes her to jail.
 There, Mr. Gold (Robert Carlyle) uses the wraith's talisman to mark her.
 He then uses the talisman and his dagger to summon the wraith.
-Gold had promised Belle (Emilie de Ravin) that he would not kill Regina, which technically he has not since a wraith consumes souls, and she walked out on him after learning what he had done.
+Gold had promised Belle (Emilie de Ravin) that he would not kill Regina, which technically he has not since a wraith consumes souls, and she stormed out after learning what he had done.
 Emma had also promised Henry (Jared S. Gilmore) that she would prevent Regina from being killed, so she, Mary Margaret (Ginnifer Goodwin), and David (Josh Dallas) join forces with Regina and use Jefferson's hat to banish the wraith to the fairytale world.
 Regina informs the others that the fairytale world was destroyed by the curse, so this will have the effect of banishing the wraith to "an oblivion."
-They succeed, but the wraith pulls Emma into the portal as well and Mary Margaret follows, unwilling to abandon her child again.
+They succeed, but the wraith pulls Emma into the portal as well, prompting Mary Margaret to follow, unwilling to lose her child again.
 David takes charge of Henry, who tells Regina that he will never speak to her again if she does not bring Mary Margaret and Emma back to Storybrooke.
-Belle returns to Gold who tries to send her away and explains that he is still a monster, but she responds that she must stay with him for that very reason.
+Both Henry and David move to Mary Margaret's apartment.
+Belle returns to Gold, who tries to send her away, explaining that he is still a monster, but she responds that she must stay with him for that very reason.